yoga instructor pay

 While the study was certainly super informative, it revealed that teaching yogis think more highly of themselves than the yoga studios paying them.

-In fact, 67% of yoga teachers work fewer than 10 hours per week and only 29% of yoga teachers claim that teaching yoga is their primary source of income.
+In fact, 67% of yoga teachers work fewer than 10 hours per week and only 29% of yoga instructors claim that teaching yoga is their primary source of income.

-And at the time of the survey, only 31% of yoga teachers were recording and uploading yoga videos as a part of their yoga business.
+And at the time of the survey, only 31% of yoga instructors were recording and uploading yoga videos as a part of their yoga business.

 Even more shocking, 65% of all yoga studios had been in operation for six or more years, meaning that there weren’t as many yoga studios with scheduled yoga classes as there were certified yoga teachers.